 You can take a variety of tours that promise to help you “become a ‘one-hour-whisky-expert,'” and also see a collection of more than 3,300 bottles of Scotch whisky.
 The tour comes complete with a scratch-and-sniff card to walk you through different types of whisky, as well as one tasting.

-(Book the Silver Whisky Tour here, which is great for first-timers.)
+(Book a guided whisky tour here, which is great for first-timers.)

 You can't really visit Edinburgh without visiting a castle (after all, remember that there are two of them here!).

 Edinburgh Castle, sitting proudly at the top of the Royal Mile, is the castle that you'll see the most often since it's visible from many parts of the city.
-And while the ancient fortress is pretty cool, I find the entrance fee (currently £16.50) a bit steep for what you can actually see.
+And while the ancient fortress is pretty cool, I find the entrance fee (currently £19.50 for adults) a bit steep for what you can actually see.

 Edinburgh Castle has not been occupied for centuries, so what you'll find inside consists mostly of the crown jewels of Scotland and some military exhibits.